 On a global scale, military use is twice as prevalent as commercial and hobby use.
 Military UAVs are mostly used for reconnaissance missions, exploration of enemy-occupied areas, to locate soldiers in hostile territory, to embark or disembark equipment.
 Far from being just a military or remote surveillance tool, the UAV is now a popular leisure object with lightweight cameras specializing in 4K photography, as consumer drone shipments are also expected to increase tenfold from 2015 to 2021.
 As for commercial drones, generally used for deliveries, global revenues are expected to skyrocket and grow by 2.000 percent in less than 10 years.

 While promising, the French drone market failed to meet expectations.
 Parrot SA is a company based in France specialized in designing, developing, and marketing high-tech products and has solely focused on UAVs (mostly consumer-oriented) since 2017.
-As of now, Parrot SA is the leading drone manufacturer in France and reached a turnover of 76 million euros in 2019, a sharp drop compared to five years earlier.
-While the gross profit peaked in 2017, in 2018 figures were recorded below the 35 million euros mark.
+As of now, Parrot SA is the leading drone manufacturer in France and reached a turnover of 57.3 million euros in 2020, a sharp drop compared to six years earlier.
+While the gross profit peaked in 2017, in 2020 figures were recorded just over the 40 million euros mark.

 Drone Volt is a UAVs manufacturer focused on professional drones and the development of new aerial technologies, as well as the design of devices used for security, surveillance, construction, and aerial mapping applications.
 While Drone Volt’s turnover did not experience a decrease as severe as Parrot SA’s, revenues are progressively declining too.
 Even though the service segment did expand, the diminishing sales of drones were the main culprits of Drone Volt’s loss of activity.